CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/07-Tools-Reference.md

   "output": "14:30:45 up 42 days,  3:14,  1 user,  load average: 0.15, 0.08, 0.05"
 }
 ```

+> ❗ Policy or network denials return structured JSON with a `hint` field that reminds the caller to use `ssh_plan` or review the orchestrator prompts for next steps.

 **Response Fields:**
 | Field | Type | Description |